 While a standard response to substance abuse rehabilitation may provide temporary relief, it’s unlikely to lead to permanent recovery.
 As such, most addiction medicine professionals are now advocating a joint treatment method, targeting both addiction and mental illness simultaneously.
 Rather than treating simply surface symptoms, this form of therapy promotes a comprehensive and well-rounded approach that is designed to target the root of an individual’s challenges.

 In addressing dual diagnosis patients, it’s important to identify the drivers behind behavior rather than just isolating the behavior itself.
 For example, in addition to a clinical diagnosis of a mental health condition, it’s important to target what led to substance use.
 To alleviate anxiety?
 To diminish the symptoms of depression?
-To attempt to hide feelings of isolation of neglect?
-By getting to the bottom of these experiences and choices, it’s far easier to provide effective coping methods, therapeutic techniques, and psychoanalytical treatment pathways that can than facilitate overall health and wellness.
+To attempt to hide feelings of isolation or neglect?
+By getting to the bottom of these experiences and choices, it’s far easier to provide effective coping methods, therapeutic techniques, and psychoanalytical treatment pathways that can then facilitate overall health and wellness.

 About FHE Health

-At the FHE Health, we are dedicated to providing committed, customized care for those facing a dual diagnosis.
+At FHE Health, we are dedicated to providing committed, customized care for those facing a dual diagnosis.
 We believe in an integrated approach that addresses both mental health and substance abuse treatment, creating an environment that is welcoming, comfortable, and effective.
 Our rehab center is AHCA-certified, meaning that we are equipped to provide a full range of mental health treatments, for those with and without addiction.

 Evaluation from Start to Finish